Hatzen/PrismatikRemote/README.md

 # PrismatikRemote
 Remote Control App for Prismatik/Lightpack on Android.
+It is based on the Prismatik Fork https://github.com/psieg/Lightpack/, because of a better support and nice features like sound visualisation.
+The app may contain unsupported features for the original Prismatik software.

 This app will be released in the Google Play Store.

 # Preview Images